beane/beanbook/README.md

 # BeanBook
 ## Introduction
+Please be aware that this is a work in progress.
+I know that the front end doesn't look great right now - I'm working on it.

+Feel free to take at a look at my code, though.
+I'm proud of what I've written even if it isn't complete.

 This is a facebook clone - my final project for App Academy.
 It can be found [here](http://beanbook.herokuapp.com).

 ## Technologies